Militarisation of space: Space warfare

 Space warfare is combat that takes place in outer space, i.e. outside the atmosphere.
 Technically, it refers to battles where the targets themselves are in space.
 Space warfare therefore includes ground-to-space warfare, such as attacking satellites from the Earth, as well as space-to-space warfare, such as satellites attacking satellites.

 A film was produced by the U.S. Military in the early 1960s called Space and National Security which depicted space warfare.
 From 1985 to 2002 there was a United States Space Command, which in 2002 merged with the United States Strategic Command.
 There is a Russian Space Force, which was established on August 10, 1992 and was the first independent space force in the world.

 Only a few incidents of space warfare have occurred in world history, and all were training missions, as opposed to actions against real opposing forces.
 In the mid-1980s a USAF pilot in an F-15 successfully shot down the P78-1, a communications satellite in a 345 mi orbit.

 In 2007, the People's Republic of China used a missile system to destroy one of its obsolete satellites (see 2007 Chinese anti-satellite missile test), in 2008 the United States similarly destroyed its malfunctioning satellite USA 193.
 In 2019, India destroyed a live satellite. and on 15 November 2021, Kosmos 1408, an old Soviet satellite was destroyed by the Russian military using a ground based missile.
 To date, there have been no human casualties resulting from conflict in space, nor has any ground target been successfully neutralised from orbit.

 International treaties governing space limit or regulate conflicts in space and limit the installation of weapon systems, especially nuclear weapons.

+The Air Force Secretary, Troy Meink, disclosed at an Air & Space Forces Association conference on September 14, 2026 that the United States had already deployed via the U.S. Space Force active "on-orbit space control weapons capable of defending the joint force against hostile adversary action".